cerner/fhir.cerner.com/content/millennium/overview.md

 ## Supported Resources Between Versions

-To determine what resources and actions are supported by our DSTU2 and R4 implementations you can browse our documentation for both DSTU2 and R4 and compare between each version.
-You can also compare the Conformance (DSTU2) and CapabilityStatement (R4) for the list of supported resources and actions.
+The table below gives a live view of what resources and actions are currently supported by our DSTU2 and R4 implementations for system and provider access.

+<%= render '/millennium_diff_table.*' %>